C2SM/icon4py/README.md

 cd icon4py

 # Use tox to create and set up a development environment (usually at `.venv`) in verbose mode
-python -m tox -vv -c model/tox.ini -e dev --devenv ../.venv
+python -m tox -vv -c model/tox.ini -e dev --devenv .venv

 # Activate the virtual environment and check that everything works
 source .venv/bin/activate